-Add vApp from Catalog Select vApp Template Name this vApp Ready to Complete You are about to create a vApp with these specifications.
+Add vApp from Catalog Add vApp from Catalog Select vApp Template Name this vApp Ready to Complete You are about to create a vApp with these specifications.
 Review the settings and click Finish.
-Configure Resources Name: Description: My New vApp Ready to Complete Owner: Runtime lease: Runtime lease expiration: Storage lease: Storage lease expiration: VMs - 1: Networks - 1: system 7 Days 09/07/2012 2:48 PM 30 Days 09/30/2012 2:48 PM WebServer Storage profile: (Any) Co123_Internet_Only_VXLAN
+Configure Resources Name: Description: My New vApp Ready to Complete Owner: Runtime lease: Runtime lease expiration: Storage lease: Storage lease expiration: VMs - 1: system 7 Days 09/07/2012 2:48 PM 30 Days 09/30/2012 2:48 PM WebServer Storage profile: (Any) Networks - 1: Co123_Internet_Only_VXLAN